 The visuals

-Thanks to the new PPU, programmers can now define colour palettes with 32,768 colors to choose from.
+Thanks to the new PPU, programmers can now define colour palettes with 32,768 colours to choose from.

-Firstly, developers must now populate a new area called Palette Memory, which stores up to sixteen colour palettes (half for the Background and Window, half for sprites) that encode four colours [11].
-Each entry fits in a 16-bit value (2 bytes) and only 15 bits are used.
-Palette Memory is not addressed by the CPU, however, a new register is used as a buffer to write over this memory (a methodology found in the Super Nintendo).
-Overall, that’s how the CPU defines palettes.
+Firstly, developers must populate a new area called Palette Memory, which stores up to sixteen colour palettes (half for the background and window, and half for sprites), each encoding four colours[12].
+Each entry fits in a 16-bit value (2 bytes), though only 15 bits are utilised.
+Palette Memory is not directly addressable by the CPU; instead, a new register serves as a buffer for writing to this memory (a methodology also found in the Super Nintendo).
+Overall, this is how coloured games define palettes.

-Having said that, Background and Window tiles can reference any of those eight palettes.
-The same happens with Sprite tiles, except they are constrained to three-colour palettes, as one entry is reserved for the ‘transparent’ colour.
+Having said that, background and window tiles can reference any of the eight available palettes.
+The same applies to sprite tiles, except they are constrained to three-colour palettes, as one entry is still reserved for the ‘transparent’ colour.

 The extra space

-Moving on, Tile sets are now twice as big.
-Thus, programmers can store double the amount of tiles in VRAM.
-Background/Window Tile maps have been extended as well, resulting in extra meta-data being encoded.
-Consequently, expanding the capabilities of these layers.
-For instance, their tiles can now be horizontally and vertically flipped, saving the game from storing duplicated graphics in VRAM (which, in turn, can be exploited to draw more unique content).
+Moving on, tile sets are now twice as big, enabling programmers to store double the amount of tiles in VRAM.
+Background and window tile maps have been extended as well, resulting in extra meta-data being encoded.
+This expands the capabilities of these layers.
+For instance, background and window tiles can now be flipped horizontally and vertically, saving the need from storing duplicate graphics in VRAM (which, in turn, can be leveraged to render more unique content).

-Furthermore, CPU CGB also bundles one extra DMA unit, which can copy the contents of the Game Pak or WRAM to VRAM.
-It operates in two modes [12]:
+Furthermore, CPU CGB bundles one extra DMA unit, capable of copying data from the Game Pak or WRAM to VRAM.
+It operates in two modes [13]:

-Once more, this unit offers programmers new possibilities to provide richer content, as it takes advantage of periods originally left for idling.
+Once again, this unit offers programmers new opportunities to deliver richer content, as it takes advantage of periods that would otherwise remain idle.

 Functionality